vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/with.md

 The `WITH` clause can take the output from a query part, process it, and pass it to the next query part as the input.

-`WITH` has the similar function with the [pipe](../5.operators/4.pipe.md) symbol in nGQL, but they work in different ways.
+`WITH` has a similar function with the [pipe](../5.operators/4.pipe.md) symbol in nGQL, but they work in different ways.
 This topic describes some common practices of `WITH`.

 ## OpenCypher compatibility